veit/jupyter-tutorial/docs/web/dashboards/voila/templating.rst

 Usage
 ~~~~~

-You can use the template :doc:`debug.ipynb` with:
+You can use the template :doc:`debug` with:

 .. code-block:: console